Is Flow Matching Just Trajectory Replay for Sequential Data?: Training-Free Models for Dynamical Systems

 This velocity decomposes into a global linear term $G_t z$ and a local data-dependent nonlinear term $h(t, z; \mathcal{D}_M)$ weighted by Gaussian-kernel attention.
 In general, different choices of the conditional path give rise to a different form of $\hat{v}_t^*$ and thus to a different sampler.
 This allows us to engineer paths tailored to specific data and sampler properties.

-{\bf Continuous-time memory-based sampler.} The closed-form empirical CFM velocity $\hat v^*(t,z)$ derived earlier yields a \emph{training-free sampler} that uses the entire dataset as a memory bank.
+{\bf Continuous-time memory-based sampler.} The closed-form empirical CFM velocity $\hat v^*(t,z)$ in Proposition \ref{prop:freefm} yields a \emph{training-free sampler} that uses the entire dataset as a memory bank.
 Given an initial state $x_\tau \in \R^d$ at discrete time $\tau$, we evolve the continuous-time state $Z_t$ according to

 for some $\sigma_{\text{min}} > 0$, to obtain an estimate $Z_1$ for the next state $x_{\tau+1}$.
 Iterating this map produces a multi-step forecaster,

 where $\Phi_{0\to 1}$ is the flow induced by the ODE \eqref{eq:CFM-memory-ODE}.
 Using this training-free, closed-form model, we can generate ensembles of new samples by numerically integrating the ODE.
 Importantly, by performing Monte-Carlo multi-step generation by propagating multiple particles through the ODE, we obtain both mean predictions and full predictive distributions for uncertainty estimation.